RJM8989/WDA-project-one/README.md

 - BOOKING FORM AND CONTACT US FORM
-    - A number of the limitations are the both the booking form and the contact us form.
+    - A number of the limitations are both the booking form and the contact us form.
-    The contact us form on html only allows response sent message, whereas with a back-end aplication an e-mail would be sent to the adress of the inquiry, alongside a message comfirmed acknowledgement.
+    The Contact Us form on HTML only allows a response sent message, whereas, with a back-end application, an e-mail would be sent to the address of the inquiry, alongside a message confirmed acknowledgement.

-     - With booking form again its only html, so the respsonse is limited and just a 'message received' message.
-A back-end apllication would allow more interaction such as a calendar to show avialbility of the barbers, the ablility to pay for services directly online and more interaction with customers for example like the Pall Mall barbershop [website](https://www.pallmallbarbers.com/) you can see better ineraction they have a booking form via a booking service like Fresha online booking app [website](https://www.fresha.com/), with mulitple locations available, a calendar and choice of staff and service.
+    - With the booking form again it’s only HTML and CSS, so the response is limited and just a 'message received' message.
+A back-end application would allow more interaction such as a calendar to show the availability of the barbers, the ability to pay for services directly online and more interaction with customers for example the Pall Mall barbershop [website](https://www.pallmallbarbers.com/) you can see better interaction they have a booking form via a booking service like the Fresha online booking app [website](https://www.fresha.com/), with multiple locations available, a calendar and a choice of staff and service.

-- SHOP
+- GOOGLE REVIEWS
-    - A shop isn't really realstic without a back-end apllication.
-A shop would allow more interaction with new and existing customers and a opportunity for the expansion of the business by alowing the business to prodvide grooming products for sale and the ablility for users to pay for services directly online and more interaction with customers for example like the Murdock of London barbershop [website](https://www.murdocklondon.com/) you can see better interaction they have a shop which sells various grooming products.
+    - Google reviews can increase online visibility and exposure, and positive reviews can boost your search engine rankings which in turn increases your online visibility and traffic. increase brand trust because people trust reviews from other customers.
+They also improve customer experience and help you gain a competitive advantage through both negative and positive feedback and customer interaction when a review is submitted, businesses can respond and engage with that customer.

 ## Tools & Technologies Used